Kirkbymoorside: Religious sites

-The Anglican place of worship is All Saints' Parish Church, a Grade I listed building dating back to the 13th century, but extensively restored in the mid-19th century under the direction of Sir George Gilbert Scott.
-There are 187 parishioners on the church's electoral role, of whom 27 are non-resident.
+The Anglican place of worship is All Saints' Church, Kirkbymoorside, a Grade I listed building dating back to the 13th century, but extensively restored in the mid-19th century under the direction of Sir George Gilbert Scott.
+There are 187 parishioners on the church's electoral roll, of whom 27 are non-resident.
 There are two services each Sunday, which had a combined average attendance of 60–80 in the early 2010s.

-The Catholic church of St. Chad is served by two Benedictine priests from nearby Ampleforth Abbey; Kikbymoorside being in the Diocese of Middlesbrough.
+The Catholic St Chad's Church, Kirkbymoorside is served by two Benedictine priests from nearby Ampleforth Abbey; Kikbymoorside being in the Diocese of Middlesbrough.
 Although the church is not listed, it falls within the Kirkbymoorside conservation area at Piercy End.
 The foundation stone was laid in 1896, and the church built on land acquired from Lord Feversham; the architect was Bernard Smith.

 There is also a Methodist church in the town.
 Earlier there were also Independent and Primitive Methodist chapels.
 The Bethel Chapel was an independent chapel built in 1792.
 During the period 1861–1877 the minister was the former missionary John Abbs.

 The single-storey Quaker Meeting House in West End dates from 1691.
 Some 20–30 people were worshipping there on Sunday mornings in the early 2010s.
 It belongs to the Pickering and Hull area meeting.
 Among those buried in the Quaker burial ground was the evangelist John Richardson (1667–1753), who left a lively account of his life as a preacher in Britain, Ireland and the American colonies.